 Tank Types:

 - Cylindrical Tanks: These tanks fit right inside the ship’s hull.
-Not flashy, but practical.
+Cylindrical tanks offer efficient hull integration and stable structural support.

 - Bi-lobe Tanks: These maximize capacity by squeezing into available space.
 It’s a smart use of every inch.